Background image

 • generate --docs; creates documentation at the URL specified in the configuration file.

-Speakeasy Quickstart
+Speakeasy quickstart

-Follow the Speakeasy quickstart here (opens in a new tab).
+Follow the Speakeasy quickstart (opens in a new tab).

 The Speakeasy CLI is a single executable file built with Go (opens in a new tab).